-Along with laying the foundation for a career in news media, courses in the major and minor offer students a skill-set and knowledge base that enable them to enter and succeed in law school, the education sector, politics, publishing, PR, advertising and many other areas.
+After graduation, UT journalism alumni get hired by top media outlets such as NPR and attend prestigious journalism graduate schools such as the City University of New York.
+However, in addition to laying the foundation for a career in the news media, the UT journalism major also offers students a skill-set and knowledge base that enable them to succeed in law school, the education sector, politics, publishing, PR, advertising and many other areas.

-For more information, contact journalism program coordinator John Capouya
+For more information, contact journalism program coordinator Jeff Neely.